kunliu7/Distributed-Q-Algo/README.md

 `-s` is to display `print` message in the test.

-## How to run CSWAP circuit
+## How to run the CSWAP circuit
 To run the teledata scheme of the CSWAP run:
 ```
 python ./scripts/eval_nisq_cswap.py --n_trgts 3 --p2 0.001 --scheme teledata

 ```

-## Generate error distribution of Fanout
+## Generate the error distribution of a Fanout circuit

 1. Generation
 ```bash